agrostar/zzapi/README.md

 zzapi is made up of (at least):

-1. **Specs**: The storage format specification, with a JSON Schema for validation
+1. **Specs**: The storage format specification, with a JSON Schema for validation.
+The YAML parsing and conversion to requests could make this an npm as well.
 2. **Runners**: The tool thats can make one or more API requests.
 The current support is for:
    a.
 A command line runner
    b.
 A VS Code extension that prvovides CodeLenses to run a request in a bundle